 The Gnanis call The Absolute "The Causeless Cause," and merely assert that it IS.
 The student must grasp this idea of the reality of The Absolute before he proceeds.
-He need not give it any attriGNANI YOGA.
+He need not give it any attributes, or pretend to understand it-he may not even give it a name.
+But he must admit that there is an absolute Something, be it called God, Mind, Matter, Force, Life, or what not.
+He must admit and conceive of the absolute Thing, from which all the rest proceeds -or which is manifested in all the rest.